cpetrich/counterfeit_DS18B20/README.md

 ## TLDR; How do I know?
 If the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx then the DS18B20 sensor is a clone \[5\].

+However, the ROM pattern is not a sufficient test for authenticity.
+Case in point, if the pattern is 28-xx-xx-xx-00-00-00-xx and the topmark specifies die ``C4`` then the sensor is a clone because that ROM pattern pre-dates the ``C4`` die, cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42). *(2024)*

 Also, there are two Arduino sketches provided to test DS18B20 sensors:
 * ``discover_fake_DS18B20.ino`` performs some harmless tests and indicates if they show deviations from authentic DS18B20.
 Not designed to work with parasitic power.